 WASHINGTON, D.C. — In 1976, Gerald Ford became the first president to officially declare the month of February “Black History Month.”

-As has become a bit of a theme in his nascent presidency, Donald J. Trump will reportedly buck that over 40 year old tradition and start a new one of his own design.
-In an executive order he’s reportedly set to sign on the first day of February in the first year he is president, Trump will order that Black History Month be officially replaced with a different commemoration for all twelve months.
+As has become a bit of a theme in his presidency, Donald J. Trump will reportedly buck that over 40 year old tradition and start a new one of his own design.
+In an executive order he’s reportedly set to sign today, Trump will order that Black History Month be officially replaced with a different commemoration for all twelve months.
 As he entered the White House from his lunch break one day this week, President Trump was asked about this move.

 “I’m not saying I’m doing that,” Trump said, “but let’s pretend I wanted to.
 First, no one can stop me.
 I mean, they can’t really stop anything I want to do because that’s literally what the Constitution says, folks.
 But let’s say the could stop me, why would they want to?
 Why are liberals such unrepentant month-ists, is what I want to know.”